 These guidelines have been designed to help those involved in the assessment of emergency water sources to collect relevant information in a systematic way, to use this information to select a source or sources and to determine the appropriate level of treatment required to make the water suitable for drinking.

-- Tags: Bulk Water Treatment, Hand Dug Wells, Handpumps, Handpumps, Household Water Treatment, Piped Water Networks, Rainwater Harvesting, Solar Pumping, Spring Protection, WASH Assessments, WASH Monitoring, WASH Programme Management, Water Prospection and Investigation, Water Prospection and Investigation, Water Prospection and Investigation, Water Pumping, Water Pumping, Water Pumping, Water Quality Testing and Surveillance, Water Safety Plans, Water Storage, and Water Tankering.
+- Tags: Bulk Water Treatment, Hand Dug Wells, Handpumps, Handpumps, Household Water Treatment, Piped Water Networks, Rainwater Harvesting, Spring Protection, WASH Assessments, WASH Monitoring, WASH Programme Management, Water Prospection and Investigation, Water Prospection and Investigation, Water Prospection and Investigation, Water Pumping, Water Pumping, Water Pumping, Water Quality Testing and Surveillance, Water Safety Plans, Water Storage, and Water Tankering.
 Categories: WASH Emergency Guidelines.

 Close to half a million refugees live in Dadaab, Kenya and rely on groundwater from the Merti Aquifer.
 Preliminary hydrogeological mapping indicates over exploitation of the fresh water aquifer could result in salt water intrusion, which would put the security of water supply for the refugee camps and host population at risk.
 UNHCR together with University of Neuchâtel has embarked on a comprehensive study of the Merti Aquifer including remote monitoring, and numerical modelling of the aquifer in order to develop a sustainable groundwater management plan for the aquifer which supplies water to all the refugee camps in Dadaab, Kenya.